nebulastream/nebulastream/docs/design/20240927_QueryManager.md

 #### RunningQueryPlanNode

 `RunningQueryPlanNodes` are the connection from the `RunningQueryPlan` graph to the underlying executable pipeline stages.
-This class enables the ExecutableQueryPlan to be fully oblivious about the actual logic used for executing the QueryPlan.
-Previously, all runtime related logic have been placed in the `ExecutableQueryPlan` making it hard to use in tests.
+This class enables the ExecutableQueryPlan to be fully oblivious to the actual logic used for executing the QueryPlan.
+Previously, we placed all runtime related logic in the `ExecutableQueryPlan` making it hard to use in tests.

 The `RunningQueryPlanNode` has two distinct phases.
 Initially during query start the RunningQueryPlan is constructed.
 `shared_ptr`s are used to implement the reference counting between successor and predecessor pipelines.
-As long as a predecessor exists its successor will be alive, **there can never be cycles in the query plan**.
+As long as one predecessor exists the predecessor keeps its successors alive, **there can never be cycles in the query plan**.
-The RunningQueryPlan just grabs the graph at its roots (the sources).
-While the `RunningQueryPlan` still has references to all pipelines these references are weak and do not participate in the lifetime of the `RunningQueryPlanNode`s (**G3 **).
+The RunningQueryPlan owns the graph by owning the roots(sources) of the graph.
+While the `RunningQueryPlan` has references to all pipelines these references are weak and do not participate in the lifetime of the `RunningQueryPlanNode`s (**G3**).

+## @ls-1801, please correct the sentence below
-If during initialization of the query plan the pipelines setup method was invoked, the `RunningQueryPlanNode` is marked as `requiresTermination`.
+If the `QueryEngine` invokes the setup method of the pipelines of a query plan, during initialization of that query plan, the `RunningQueryPlanNode` is marked as `requiresTermination`.
 This flag is checked during the destruction of the `shared_ptr` RunningQueryPlanNode if all its predecessors have been dropped.
+This flag is checked during the destruction of the `shared_ptr` of the RunningQueryPlanNode if all its predecessors have been dropped.

+## @ls-1801, please correct the sentence below
-This check happens in a custom deleter which is registered during `shared_ptr` creation.
-The deleter wraps the `RunningQueryPlanNode` in a
+This check happens in a custom deleter which component X registers when creating the `shared_ptr` of component Y.
-`unique_ptr` (as it is now the only owner, otherwise the destructor would have not been called).
-If termination is required a `StopPipeline` task owning the `RunningQueryPlanNode` is emitted.
-The `RunningQueryPlanNode` still has a reference to all successors so all successors will still be alive.
+The deleter wraps the `RunningQueryPlanNode` in a `unique_ptr` (as it is now the only owner, otherwise the destructor would have not been called).
+If a user requests or an internal event requires the termination of a query plan, the `QueryEngine` emits a `StopPipeline` task that owns the `RunningQueryPlanNode`.
+The `RunningQueryPlanNode` still has a reference to all of its successors.
+So all the successors of the `RunningQueryPlanNode` are still alive.

-When the `StopPipeline` task is handled, the `RunningQueryPlanNode` is released (this time for sure), and all references to its successors are removed, which may cause them to be destroyed in the same way.
+When a worker thread handles the `StopPipeline` task, it releases the `RunningQueryPlanNode`.
+As a result, it removes all references to the successors of the `RunningQueryPlanNode`, which may destroy the successors in the same way.

 ```mermaid
 flowchart